algorithmiaio/dev-center/_pages/clients/ruby.md

 Instead of your username you can also use '.my' when calling algorithms.
 For more information about the '.my' pseudonym check out the [Hosted Data Guide]({{site.baseurl}}/data/hosted).
 {: .notice-info}

 We'll also need to update the directory's [permissions](/developers/api/#update-collection-acl) so that it's publicly accessible.
-In order to change your data collection permissions you can go to [Hosted Data](/data/hosted) and click on the collection you just created called **"nlp_directory"** and select from the dropdown at the top of the screen that will show three different types of permissions:
+In order to change your data collection permissions you can go to [Hosted Data](/data/hosted) and click on the collection you just created called **"img_directory"** and select from the dropdown at the top of the screen that will show three different types of permissions:

 -   My Algorithms (called by any user)
 -   Private (accessed only by me)